Black angels and hungry sailors: The truly weird story behind Losing My Religion

 The jug of milk falls and splashes against the floor like a big water balloon and then we get a few quick cuts to various band members.
 The action ends with Michael Stipe getting a mysterious shoulder massage.
 It isn’t clear what purpose the shoulder massage serves.
 There’s a long-haired guy playing mandolin though.

-At this point, the story devolves into that Ornette Coleman-like free form renaissance symbolist medley I mentioned above.
+At this point, the story devolves into an Ornette Coleman-like free form renaissance symbolist medley.

 • • •